amirrezasadeqi/nvim_configs/README.md

 Note: alot of tasks are added via coc-tasks and asynctasks plugin for python, C/C++, ros development and the corresponding scripts and files are pushed(2021-01-03 03:16).

+Note(2021-01-04 02:04): I did remember to say that the local and global inclusion now has embedded reloading of coc.nvim by running command ':CocRestart'. so you add the inclusion and let it go. after automatic reloading you will have auto completion for included path. for example you can add the ros include path to have ros auto completion.
+Enjoy it!

 ### in the future ...